Exmark Z Turf Equipment Backyard Life

 • Vines, green or brown, that can be shaped around the wreath

-• Flower or dried flower heads and pods from Magnolia, Hydrangea, Sedums, Chinese Lantern Flower, Coneflower, Globe Thistle, or pinecones
+• Flowers or dried flower heads and pods from magnolia, hydrangea, sedums, Chinese lantern flower, coneflower, globe thistle, or pinecones

-Choosing several different types of greenery, with varying colors and textures will increase visual interest.
-Consider branches with berries for additional festive aesthetics.
+Choosing several different types of greenery with varying colors and textures will increase visual interest.
+Consider using branches with berries for to up the festive aesthetic.

 Step Two

 Begin by securing small bunches of the greenery to the wreath form with wire, overlapping slightly.
-Alternate which way the bunches are oriented on the form, angled left and right, to fully cover the form.
+Alternate which way the bunches are oriented on the form, angled left and right, to fully cover it.

 Completed holiday green and orange wreath hanging on the back of a rustic wooden chair with a white wall behind the chair.